Primary tabs

 Feedback

-- you will receive an average mark and a written report on the practice essay during the Lent term.
+You will receive an average mark and a written report on the practice essay during the Lent term.

-- you will receive feedback on your dissertation plan and progress from your supervisors in Lent and Easter term.
+You will receive feedback on your dissertation plan and progress from your supervisors in Lent and Easter term.

 Assessment